 - Take care of the land and our resources at the Arnot Forest - Leave an area in as good or better condition than you found it.
-Be sure to put all food packaging back in your packs to be carried out with you each day. - Enjoy your time outside in this land!
+Be sure to pick up all trash, activity supplies and packaging before leaving - Enjoy your time outside in this land!